tfabris/CrowCam/README.md

 - If your local internet connection has a temporary outage, you should see Synology log entries which indicate that the script is bouncing the "Live Broadcast" feature to restart the failed stream.
-- Around midnight, you should see a Synology log entry which lists how many files are in the "My Uploads" folder on your YouTube channel, being analyzed, and a message for any old archived livestream files which are being deleted.
+- Late at night, you should see a Synology log entry which lists how many files are in the "My Uploads" folder on your YouTube channel, being analyzed, and a message for any old archived livestream files which are being deleted.
 - If the scripts encounter any major error, the errors should be reported in